ad1tyaaa/100days/round-1.md

 ## Update (again) 31 January 2024

 Again I have started lagging with this.
 I shouldn't be doing this.
 I should be consistent.
 Afterall, updating the repo takes just under 5 minutes.
 Well, firstly, I'll add a new day's entry in yesterday's date.
 I have finished OOPS.
 I'll update the repo with it's entry.
 And, then I think today I'll start with Linked-Lists.

+## day 56 : 30 January 2024

+I havn't updated the repo in some time.
+I don't have anything to say really.
+I've just been procrastinating, with very little study.
+But, I finally finished OOPS, so I'm updating the repo.
+Next I'll start with OOPS.